zpconn/zachconn/posts/2014-05-20-spherical-alpha-shapes.markdown

 1. Delete any triangles from the triangulation which are "too big," a condition I define in the following very simple way.
 A triangle is "too big" if any of its edges is longer than α (some people, by convention, might prefer \\(1/\\alpha\\) here).
 2. What results is a triangulation of the alpha shape.
 We no longer need the interior geometry, so we merge the triangles to obtain just the bounding path.

 This is simple enough if our points reside in a plane.
 It gets even more interesting if our points are on a sphere (say the locations of all worldwide cities).
 In this case, we need the spherical Delaunay triangulation.
 A beautiful observation is that this is equivalent to the three-dimensional convex hull of the set of points in 3-space.
 With this in mind, the only other modification necessary is of course to use the spherical distance metric.

-The following example shows an implementation of alpha shapes using these ideas in sherical geometry using D3.js: [http://bl.ocks.org/zpconn/11387143](http://bl.ocks.org/zpconn/11387143).
-The final merge step is performed using TopoJSON.
+The algorithm thus derived for computing spherical alpha shapes is the following: (1) compute the spherical Delaunay triangulation of the point set in question by finding its convex hull in 3-space; (2) delete from this triangulation any triangles which are too small according to the above criterion using the parameter \\(\\alpha\\); (3) merge the resulting interior geometry to obtain the final alpha shape.